kubernetes/community/contributors/design-proposals/node-allocatable.md

 To improve the reliability of nodes, kubelet evicts pods whenever the node runs out of memory or local storage.
 Together, evictions and node allocatable help improve node stability.

-As of v1.5, evictions are based on `Capacity` (overall node usage).
+As of v1.5, evictions are based on overall node usage relative to `Capacity`.
 Kubelet evicts pods based on QoS and user configured eviction thresholds.
 More deails in [this doc](./kubelet-eviction.md#enforce-node-allocatable)

 From v1.6, if `Allocatable` is enforced by default across all pods on a node using cgroups, pods cannot to exceed `Allocatable`.